Kac-Rice inspired approach to non-Hermitian random matrices: Appendices

-A natural starting point for arriving at the required joint empirical density is to apply the Kac-Rice multivariate formula Eq.(\ref{Kac-Rice_counting_multi}) to the set of standard complex valued equations defining the right and left eigenvectors:
+A natural starting point for arriving at the required joint empirical density would be to apply the Kac-Rice multivariate formula Eq.(\ref{Kac-Rice_counting_multi}) to the set of standard complex valued equations defining the right and left eigenvectors:

-written in terms of the associated real and imaginary parts of all relevant variables.
-One then can straightforwardly repeat all the steps presented in detail in the Appendix B and in this way show that the associated Kac-Rice density for the complex triple $(z,\mathbf{v}, \mathbf{u})$ with respect to the flat Lebesque measure $d^2z\,d^{2N}\mathbf{u}\, d^{2N}\mathbf{v}$ acquires eventually the following form: